DDMAL/CMN-MEI_to_MensuralMEI_Translator/README.md

 `pymei.documentToFile(mensural_meidoc)`

 With this instruction you will have the same output as if you have ran the MEI\_Translator as a script, the only difference is that you are still able to modify the Mensural MEI document (the MensuralTranslated object) as you wish and convert it to a file -_pymei.documentToFile()_- again.

+## Notes
+<a name="on">1</a>: _Common Music Notation_ here refers to music notation in current use, aside from graphic music notation, and not the Lisp-based open-source music notation software.